undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

 The integration does not communicate with the washing machine directly.
 Instead, it analyzes signals from sensors such as:

 - power meter / smart plug;
+- optional current sensor;
 - door sensor;
 - vibration sensor;
 - optional leak sensor;
-- optional energy sensor for diagnostics.
+- optional energy sensor for diagnostics and cycle statistics.

 Laundry Monitor is designed to answer: